denten-books/plain-text/main.md

 of cake changes depending on the person doing the cutting.
 The cake is more digital, in a sense, for someone armed with a laser cutter and a microscope.
-The conundrum reveals a problem in the very formulation of the question: What representation digital?
+The conundrum reveals a problem in the very formulation of the question: What makes representation digital?
 Under examination, the properties related to the digital-analog distinction cease constituting an ontological category.
 Rather than a state of being, they indicate a systematic imposition of structure.

 From the instrumental point of view, to make something digital is to liberate representation from its medium.
-To digitize means also to allow for "copying and preservation," actions that, when taken outside of their philosophic context acquire an immediate practical implication (understood in the role of a librarian, for example).
-That is not to say that digitization makes thought wholly immaterial, rather, that it allows for its continual advancement and transmediation--an affordance created by the very same property of "media independence."
-Digitization, in that sense, is a necessary prerequisite for culture (in the commmon sense of "collective intellectual achievement").
-Without digital portability, all representation (art and knowledge) is tied to the irreproducible and untranslatable contexts.
+To digitize means also to allow for "copying and preservation," actions that, when taken outside of their philosophic context acquire an immediate practical implication (for a librarian, for example).
+That is not to say that digitization makes thought wholly ephemeral or immaterial, rather, that it allows for the continual advancement and transmediation of thought--the ability to change specific material contexts as afforded by the very property of "media independence."
+Digitization, in that sense, is a necessary prerequisite for culture (in the common sense of "collective intellectual achievement").
+Without digital portability, all representation (art and knowledge) attaches itself irrecoverably to untranslatable and irreproducible conditions of its material production.

 The digital being of representation, initially seen as a property of the medium, arises then as a political property regulating the very transmission of thought.
 Text on paper or screen remains digital only in so far as the medium is not fixed.
 Truly digital text can be copied and placed into other hands and minds, feasibly and reliably.
-The possibility of these procedures is what ultimtely gives representation its digital form.
+The possibility of these procedures is what ultimately gives representation its digital form.
 A document restricted or classified in any way looses some of the necessary preconditions for being digital.
 This also means that technologies like "digital rights management" (DRM), which work to fix representation into a specific medium, transform